-Including a probiotic as a part of the daily diet during pregnancy has shown to reduce heart burn, bloating and acidity.
+Including a probiotic as a part of the daily diet during pregnancy has been shown to reduce heartburn, bloating, and acidity.

 3. Lowers the Risk of Allergies

-Women who take probiotics while they are pregnant and breastfeeding are less likely to have children with allergies than mothers who don’t suggests a research review.
+Women who take probiotics while they are pregnant and breastfeeding are less likely to have children with allergies than mothers who don’t suggest a research review.

 4. Reduces Vaginal Infections

-Probiotics may benefit in reducing the risk of vaginal infections by increasing the beneficial bacteria in the vagina which prevent the growth of harmful infection causing organisms.
+Probiotics may benefit in reducing the risk of vaginal infections by increasing the beneficial bacteria in the vagina which prevents the growth of harmful infection-causing organisms.

 5. Better Immunity

 Many women get sick less often because of a better immune system that helps to fight and resist infection.

 6. Reduces Risk of Pre-eclampsia During Pregnancy